For advice on using Turnitin and how to avoid plagiarism click here

 For a simple leaflet explaining the procedure click here.

-For a simple flowchart of the stages click here.
+For a flowchart of the stages with possible outcomes click here.

-At any plagiarism meeting you need to be open and honest, tell them exactly what happened, if you didn’t reference properly or over used a particular source or copied from the internet, then say so, admit you were wrong but have learnt from your mistakes and will attempt to improve your style of writing in the future.
-Always request further support and a tutorial with the marking tutor if you are given the opportunity to resit.
+At any Academic Misconduct meeting you need to be open and honest, tell them exactly what happened, if you didn’t reference properly or over used a particular source or copied from the internet, then say so, admit you were wrong but have learnt from your mistakes and will attempt to improve your style of writing in the future.
+Always request further support and a tutorial with the marking tutor if you are given the opportunity to resit

 NB: for Professional Health students; if your case is deemed to be serious misconduct this could lead to a potential Fitness to Practise Panel.